 Workday AWS Integration

 Workday AWS integration is made simple with the AWS Glue Connector tool.
-This key integration tool allows users to seamlessly connect AWS Glue jobs in order to extract and load necessary data from the Workday system.
+This key integration tool allows users to seamlessly connect AWS Glue jobs to extract and load necessary data from the Workday system.

-The AWS Glue Connector provides more functional cryptography capabilities (i.e., TLS 1.2, ECC, etc.) to improve the security of key system integrations, facilitates cloud ETL reporting processes for better operational reports, improves efficiency for backup and data recovery processes, and enhances overall data governance.
+The AWS Glue Connector provides more functional cryptography capabilities (i.e., TLS 1.2, ECC, etc.) to improve the security controls of key system integrations, facilitates cloud ETL reporting processes for better operational reports, improves efficiency for backup and data recovery processes, and enhances overall data governance.

 Workday Query Language